-- · When a specific location must be reached repeatably. - If you are not using variables or external devices. - If a waypoint must be moved manually, or redefined by either jogging or freedrive.
+- When a specific location must be reached repeatably. - If you are not using variables or external devices. - If a waypoint must be moved manually, or redefined by either jogging or freedrive.

-Add a variable waypoint

-Add a variable waypoint that can be modified during run through of the robot program.

-Add a variable waypoint to a robot program

-- 1. In the Program tab, hit the basic menu - 2.
-Add a move command - 3.
-Select the automatically generated waypoint - a.
-Notice that the selector is automatically set to Fixed position. - b.
-Change the selector to Variable position. - 4.
-Select the variable from the drop-down menu.
+Add a variable waypoint Add a variable waypoint that can be modified during run through of the robot program.
+Add a variable waypoint to a robot program 1.
+In the Program tab, hit the basic menu 2.
+Add a move command 3.
+Select the automatically generated waypoint a.
+Notice that the selector is automatically set to Fixed position.

+- b.
+Change the selector to Variable position.